JC-Gibbs/portfolio-1/README.md

-List of work completed in Computer Studio Systems I at Kansas State University
+List of work completed at Kansas State University

+7.11 Working with Flexbox